 The favour George Frederic Handel found with the British Royal family contributed significantly to his musical style and output.
 Outside the operatic genre, pieces like the Music for the Royal Fireworks and the Coronation Anthems remain some of his most popular.
-To mark the composer's 330th birthday today, here is a roundup of four royal works which best demonstrate his musical style.
+Here is a roundup of four royal works which best demonstrate his musical style.

 1. The Water Music